 So as you can see right from the off, the 124 is available as a right-hand drive, and already that makes it much improved over its 90s predecessor.

-But what’s even better than that is that if you strip it right down, you’ll find it’s largely based on the hugely successful Mazda MX5.
-Now it may be hard to spot the similarities from the outside, that’s because every body panel has been changed in the interest of retro design.
+But what’s even better than that is, if you strip it right down, you’ll find it’s largely based on the hugely successful Mazda MX5.
+It may be hard to spot the similarities from the outside, but that’s because each body panel has been changed in the interest of retro design.
 What you won’t see is that most of the similarities underneath and even some of the interior are exactly as you’d find in its Japanese cousin.

-There have been some changes though, the set up has been altered to differentiate it from the MX5.
-The steering has a more weighty feel, there’s more soundproofing to make it more refined, it gets a six-speed manual box and the suspension has been tweaked too.
+There have been some changes though to the set up though to make it differentiate from the MX5.
+The steering has a weightier feel, there’s more sound proofing to make it more refined, it gets a six speed manual box, and the suspension has been tweaked too.
 It hasn’t lost the character that makes the MX-5 such a fun car, but it does make it feel a little more sensible.

 The other major notable difference is the engine.
 To start off with, there’s only one.
 That takes the form of a 138bhp turbocharged 1.4-litre petrol that has been borrowed from the Alfa Mito.
 It’s an engine that’s been around for a while and is one of Fiat’s more reliable motors so it should prove more successful than the engines of old.
 Performance isn’t what you’d call blistering, but this is more about enjoying the journey rather than all out performance.
 0-60, 7.5 seconds, top speed 134mph.

-If you do want more power, then you’ll have to payfor it around six grand more for it by opting for the Abarth 124.
-That gets the same engine but power has been dialled up to just short of 170bhp, making for a 0-60 time of 6.8 seconds and it’ll run out of puff at 144mph.
+If you do want more power, then you’ll have to pay for it, around six grand more, and opt for the Abarth 124.
+That gets the same engine, but power has been dialled up to just short of 170bhp.
+That makes for a 0-60 time of 6.8 seconds and it’ll run out of puff at 144mph.

-The 124 is matched with this slick six-speed manual box too, which, when combined with the responsive steering makes it really a driver-focused machine.
+The 124 is matched with this slick six speed manual box too which, when combined with the responsive steering, makes it a driver focussed machine.
 It’s nimble and agile and hugely entertaining to drive.
-Push it to its limits the back end will step out slightly before being corrected by the safety systems – which of course can be switched off.
+Push it to its limits the back end will step out slightly before being corrected by the safety systems, which of course can be switched off.

-Drive it carefully and it’ll return a claimed official fuel economy of just over 44 miles per gallon, with emissions of 148 grammes per kilometre of co2.
+Drive it carefully and it’ll return a claimed official fuel economy of just over 44 miles per gallon, with emissions of 148 grams per kilometre of co2.

 In the cabin